t-haehnel/VFTModels/README.md

 ## 1. Semantic Relatedness Model training using a Wikipedia Corpus

-Pretrained Semantic Relatedness Models can be downloaded from **Todo**.
+Pretrained Semantic Relatedness Models can be downloaded from https://mega.nz/folder/RD0jlK5Q#Pd_aNR5rrpyXrzD-bv1YUg Please not, that a Semantic Relatedness Model is composed of two files (one .kv and one .kv.vectors.npy file).
+Both files need to have the same base name and only different file name extensions.

-However, Semantic Relatedness Models can be also trained individuall, e.g. for other languages, following this procedure:
+If a Semantic Relatedness Model is required for a different language, it can be also trained individually following this procedure:

 First, download a Wikipedia Corpus.
 Thus, go to from https://dumps.wikimedia.org/backup-index.html and click the link for your language (e.g. enwiki for English Wikipedia).
 Then locate the correct Wikipedia Corpus (named ...-pages-articles.xml.bz2, e.g. enwiki-20221020-pages-articles.xml.bz2) and download it to your computer.